-Councillor requests to attend professional development andor training using the budget allocated for individual training will be considered by the Governance Manager in consultation with the Mayor.
+Councillor requests to attend professional development or training using the budget allocated for individual training will be considered by the Governance Manager in consultation with the Mayor.
 The Governance Manager and the Mayor will consider the following when assessing requests:

-§ The available budget;

-Any training already provided on the subject;

-Selevance to the Councillor's individual portfolio;

-- The amount of training already undertaken by the Councillor; and

-How attendance will assist the Councillor in performing their role.
+- The available budget: - Any training already provided on the subject; - Relevance to the Councillor's individual portfolio; - How attendance will assist the Councillor in performing their role.